NeerajN10/AppAggregator/README.md

 # App Aggregator

 App Aggregator is a Django Rest Framework project that aggregates various apps' data from Playstore url.
-It uses Django Rest Framework, PostgreSQL, Docker for containerization, JWT token for authorization, and DRF Spectacular for Swagger documentation.
+It uses Django Rest Framework, PostgreSQL, Docker for containerization, JWT token for authorization, DRF Spectacular for Swagger documentation and Grafana with Prometheus for analytics.

 ## Steps to Run Locally